August 25, 2021

 Unfortunately, creditor harassment is a common problem.
 If you have student loans you are struggling to pay and suspect you will be contacted by a debt collector, it is important to know your rights.

 At McCarthy Law, we protect your rights and work with your bank or lender to negotiate a debt settlement.
 Our team works tirelessly to ensure our clients get a settlement that fits their financial situation.
-To schedule a consultation with a knowledgeable and experienced debt settlement paralegal, call our office at (855) 976-5777 or fill out an online contact form today.
+To schedule a consultation with a knowledgeable and experienced debt settlement paralegal, call our office or fill out an online contact form today.

 Get More Information